Kaiyosen/Player-ReID/README.md

 Step2: Cut these detections out from both the videos and create embeddings for each detection using OSNet (Omni-Scale Feature Learning for Person Re-Identification)*

+Step3: Tracking consistent IDs within Video A and Video B (using DeepSORT)

-Step3: For each detected/tracked player in Video A:
+Step4: For each detected/tracked player in Video A:
 -Extract feature embedding.
   1) Compare against all player embeddings in Video B using cosine similarity or Euclidean distance.
   2) Pick the match with the highest similarity.